• 35, 1st Main Rd, Munireddy layout, Bandepalya, Garvebhavi Palya, Bengaluru, 560068

 2. Reduce costs by investing in sustainable manufacturing techniques that can lower waste and reduce errors.

 3. Use AI and digital twin technologies to create simulated models instead of using materials thereby further reducing costs and waste and speeding up product development.
-Refer to below article for some ideas on how this can be implemented.
+Refer to the below article for some ideas on how this can be implemented.
+Four ways AI will change design and manufacturing.

 4. As new rules are enacted by Governments worldwide to reduce pollution companies can get a head start by focusing on sustainable marketing thereby getting Government approval faster and have a competitive advantage.
 This can help lower the cost of compliance.